yclas/guides/docs/Useful-articles-using-yclas-as-a-company-directory.md

 ## Location Based Listings

-Locations' form is inseparable when building a business directory.
+Locations form is inseparable when building a business directory.
 A location based category not only saves time by directing the user to the services available in their area, but also makes it easy to get rid of any extra fields in your business listings.

 Yclas does not only allow you to add multiple locations but it allows you to add multiple sub-locations under a single location.
 This means that you can break down your website in many smaller parts depending on the locations that exist geographically.